aosabook/500lines/same-origin-policy/doc/sop.md

   u1.host = u2.host and u1.protocol = u2.protocol and u1.port = u2.port
 }
 ```
-The policy itself has two parts, constraining the ability of a script to (1) make DOM AP calls and (2) send HTTP requests.
-More specifically, the first part of the policy states that a script can only read and write to a DOM inside a frame that comes from the same origin as the script:
+The SOP itself has two parts, restricting the ability of a script to (1) make DOM AP calls and (2) send HTTP requests.
+The first part of the policy states that a script can only read from and write to a document that comes from the same origin as the script:
 ```
-pred domSOP {
-  all d : browser/ReadDOM + browser/WriteDOM | sameOrigin[d.frame.location, d.from.context]
+pred domSOP { all c: ReadDOM + WriteDOM | sameOrigin[c.doc.src, c.from.context.src] }
-}
 ```
+A scenario such as ["Script Scenario #1"] is not possible under `domSOP`, since `Script` is not allowed to invoke `ReadDOM` on a document from a different origin.

-The second part of the policy prevents a script from sending an HTTP request (i.e., XMLHTTPRequest) to a server unless the script belongs to the same origin as the destination URL:
+The second part of the policy says that a script cannot send an HTTP request to a server unless its context has the same origin as the target URL---effectively preventing scenarios such as ["Script Scenario #2"].
 ```
-pred xmlhttpreqSOP {
-  all x : browser/XMLHTTPReq | sameOrigin[x.url, x.from.context]
+pred xmlHttpReqSop { all x: XmlHttpRequest | sameOrigin[x.url, x.from.context.src] }
-}

 ```
-But why exactly are these restrictions necessary?
-What would be consequences if today's browsers hadn't enforced to the policy?
-In the next section, we will see how the Alloy Analyer can be used to answer these types of questions.
+As we can see, the SOP is designed to prevent the two types of vulnerabilities that could arise from actions of a malicious script; without it, the web would be a much more dangerous place than it is today.

+It turns out, however, that the SOP can be *too* restrictive.
+For example, sometimes you *do* want to allow communication between two documents of different origins.
+By the above definition of an origin, a script from `foo.example.com` would not be able to read the content of `bar.example.com`, or send a HTTP request to `www.example.com`, because these are all considered distinct hosts.

+In order to allow some form of cross-origin communication when necessary, browsers implemented a variety of mechanisms for relaxing the SOP.
+Some of these are more well-thought-out than others, and some have serious flaws that, when badly used, could negate the security benefits of the SOP.
+In the following sections, we will describe the most common of these mechanisms, and discuss their potential security pitfalls.